7nights/get-v2ex/README.md

 ## Configure FCM

 You can enable FCM to notifiy users when they get new notifications.
 This need you to configure both the server side and client side.
-Follow the instruction to configure your server.
+Follow the instruction below to configure your server.

 ### Step 1.
 Add a project